D+H SRI Summer Student Research Program

 For all our student programs, with the exception of Focused Ultrasound, students must be enrolled in a university program (it does not need to be the University of Toronto) and hold at least a B+ average in their most recent year of study.
+Students who have recently completed a program before the summer but who demonstrate strong evidence of an intended career trajectory in medical research may be considered.
 Students holding a visa are eligible only if the visa permits.

 How to apply

 Scientists looking for a summer student generally post positions on the careers section of the website.
 Students are encouraged to check there, and contact scientists with whom they are interested in working.
 For Brain Sciences and Focused Ultrasound, follow the links in the sidebar menu for separate application instructions.

 Alternatively, students may send an electronic CV and cover letter to Jeanette Andreatta.
 Due to the high volume of email received, not all queries may be acknowledged.

 Students who are successful in obtaining summer employment will receive an orientation at the beginning of the term.
 Students are encouraged to attend the weekly summer student seminar series to gain exposure to a variety of research areas and topics, and to interact with scientists and other students.

 Best Summer Research Project Competition

 Every year, students who have been funded through the D+H SRI Summer Student Research Program and any other research summer student who has been hired through Sunnybrook's research administration are invited to participate in the Best Summer Research Project competition.